-Let’s use the example of an agent who goes out and sponsors 5 agents.
-Let’s say it took this agent 5 years to do this.
-They successfully bring over 1 agent per year.
+Let’s use the example of an agent who goes out and sponsors five agents.
+Let’s say it took this agent five years to do this.
+They successfully bring over one agent per year.

-This is an extremely passive example that just about anyone can do, even if they are only selling real estate part-time or new to the business.
+This is a highly passive example that anyone can do, even selling real estate part-time or new to the business.

-Let’s also assume that we go out and help those 5 agents go out and do the same thing over the course of those five years.
+Let’s also assume that we go out and help those five agents do the same thing over those five years.

-What that looks like is 5 agents on your tier 1 and 25 agents on your tier 2.
+That looks like five agents on your tier 1 and 25 on your tier 2.
 If you remember correctly, you earn $2800 for each capping agent on your tier 1 and $3200 for each capping agent on your tier 2.

 If we do the math, that equals $14,000 annually from the agents on your tier 1 and $80,000 for the agents on your tier 2.
 A total of $94,000 annually.

-Now you’re probably thinking, what if some of the agents don’t cap?
+Now you’re probably thinking, what if some agents don’t cap?
 And that’s most likely going to be the case.
-From what we’ve seen the average is most agents are half cappers…
+From what we’ve seen, the average is most agents are half capper.

-This means that we would conservatively say that in that scenario, the max is $94,000 if you know all high producing agents.
+This means we would conservatively say that in that scenario, the max is $94,000 if you know all high-producing agents.
 But realistically, you will most likely see around $47,000 annually.

-Either way, that’s nearly $4,000 / month for introducing eXp Realty to 5 agents over 5 years and helping those agents do the same thing.
+Either way, that’s nearly $4,000 / month for introducing eXp Realty to 5 agents over five years and helping those agents do the same thing.

 10 by 10